 Personal preference is essential to the process of selecting a chair.

 A well-designed chair allows the user to sit in a balanced position.
 Buying an ergonomic chair is a good beginning but it may not bring the benefits expected.
-The actual sitting position depends on an individual's personal habits; he or she has to learn and practice how to sit properly.
+It is still important to sit properly.

 Also, remember that the chair is only one of the components to be considered in workstation design.
 All the elements such as the chair, footrest (if needed), work surface, document holders, task lighting and so on need to have flexibility and adjustability to be "designed in".